 Compile on-page optimization

-Next, an audit of the existing content should be done by the design, development, and SEO team.
+Next, an audit of the existing content should be done by the design team, SEO team, and a web development company in NYC.
 If SEO has been used, this content will need to be optimized for search engine optimization, including the use of specific keywords targeted or links of trusted industry websites included.

 This information should be compiled in an easy-to-access document.
 Google Sheets are an excellent tool for this step.
 As you are compiling and auditing the current content, keep watching for more optimization opportunities.

 With your optimizations and revised architecture information, determining page location in your redesigned website comes naturally.
 For instance, an in-depth guide can be placed in the /guides/ section of your redesigned website versus in the blog/.